 Bethesda Home of Aberdeen and Bethesda Towne Square will adhere to QSO-20-39-NH by taking a person-centered approach for the follow visitations:

-- Outdoor visitation is preferred (weather permitting) via designated areas and/or visitation via windows (with the use of a communication device).
+- Outdoor visitation is preferred (weather permitting) via designated areas.

 Indoor Visitation (see decision trees below for paths for visitation decisions)

 - Indoor Patio visits

 - May be requested if resident room will not accommodate indoor room visit.